MDT ESS V2 Rifle Chassis System

 A buttstock specifically designed for the MDT ESS chassis is available (sold separately), similar to our Skeleton Rifle Stock (note: only the ESS specific SRS will fit, not the regular SRS V5) It is fully adjustable including lateral adjustment for the butt-pad and the cheek rest.
 Cheek rest height and butt-pad length-of-pull are adjustable by thumb wheels.

-Alternatively, an adaptor is available (sold separately) which will allow you to fit an AR Carbine buffer tube and an AR carbine buttstock to suit.
+Alternatively, an adaptor is available (sold separately) which will allow you to fit a Carbine buffer tube and a carbine buttstock to suit.

 ESS Forends (sold separately) are offered in 3 different lengths, 12", 15" and 18", can be ordered with a full rail, partial rail, or no rail with cut-outs to allow low scope mounting.
 Each forend comes with M-LOK slots and QD flush cup mounts.
 Action-specific scope mounting rails which co-index with the forend rail are available as an accessory.